U.S. Stocks Climb After Stumble

 ADVERTISEMENT

-Financial stocks bounced back from their worst day since mid-May, with the KBW Nasdaq Bank Index, a measure of 24 of the largest U.S. bank stocks, up 0.2%.

-Shares of financial firms fell a day earlier after Federal Reserve Governor Lael Brainard said the U.S. central bank should be cautious about raising short-term interest rates further until policy makers are confident of overcoming the "persistent failure" to reach 2% inflation.
-Higher rates tend to boost lending profitability.

-Stocks slightly pared earlier gains Wednesday and Treasury yields fell briefly after Fed Vice Chairman Stanley Fischer announced his intention to resign, months before his term was set to expire.
+Stocks slightly pared gains and Treasury yields fell briefly after Fed Vice Chairman Stanley Fischer announced his intention to resign, months before his term was set to expire.

 Treasury yields then climbed following the news that President Donald Trump and congressional leaders had agreed to raise the federal government's borrowing limit for three months.
 Doubts about raising the debt ceiling had weighed on markets in recent weeks.